I live in a noisy, crowded city. More than 10,000 people live on my street, which is barely the length of a football field.

 In spite of that, it gets quiet here sometimes, so quiet you can feel it.

-When it happens it’s usually early in the morning, and it’s like I have the whole city to myself.
+It’s usually early in the morning, and it’s like I have the whole city to myself.
 I relish these moments when the entire population agrees to give me a few minutes alone.

 Of course, it may feel like I’m alone — but I know that I’m not.
 I know it’s just a matter of time.